 Maintain a list of personal items in a home inventory list, and keep it up to date.
 Documents and insurance policies are difficult to restore, so keep those in a fireproof and waterproof safe.

-If the worst has already happened and you need a skilled contents restoration expert, give us a call.
+If the worst has already happened and you need a skilled content restoration expert, give us a call.
 As an approved restoration contractor, Royal Renovations specializes in the restoration of personal property after a disaster.
 We will handle the entire process and make it easy to get your personal items back into your home.
-Call Royal Renovations for a thoroughly professional contents restoration experience.
+Call Royal Renovations for a thoroughly professional content restoration experience.